Similar Jobs

-Spun out of MIT CSAIL, we are building AI systems that run where others stall: on CPUs, with low latency, minimal memory, and maximum reliability.
-We partner with global enterprises across consumer electronics, automotive, life sciences, and financial services.
-We’re scaling rapidly and want exceptional people to help us get there.
+Spun out of MIT CSAIL, we build general-purpose AI systems that run efficiently across deployment targets, from data center accelerators to on-device hardware, ensuring low latency, minimal memory usage, privacy, and reliability.
+We partner with enterprises across consumer electronics, automotive, life sciences, and financial services.
+We are scaling rapidly and need exceptional people to help us get there.

 What We're Looking ForSomeone who: